top of page

 Laws of the Ilthir

-While each Governorship and City State would have its set of local laws, on top of the single different traditions of each Cities and even noble House, the Ilthir nations did adopt an code of Laws that is respected through all of the Underdark, either in the form of an official Inter-State Codex, or in the forms of Laws phrased more or less in the same way in each City State.
+While each Governorship and City State would have its set of local laws, on top of the single different traditions of each Cities and even noble House, the Ilthir nations did adopt an code of Laws that is respected through all of the Underworld, either in the form of an official Inter-State Codex, or in the forms of Laws phrased more or less in the same way in each City State.

 The lawmakers and judges are females of noble families, often low in order of birth, that are sent to finish their studies in a Tribunal or Higher School, while in the smaller provinces the role of lawkeeper and judge is often held simply by the local governor, which often is also the House Matron.
 Most of the smaller Tribunals will refer to a High Tribunal, that is often of inter-state composition and that will handle the most delicate or urgent cases.